Frequently Asked Questions

 What is a meltdown?

-I am defining meltdown as any behaviour that happens when the individual is not coping.
+I am defining meltdown as dysregulation that happens when the individual is not coping.
 These behaviours could be anything from completely shutting down for a time, shouting or screaming, running away, to becoming physical towards themselves or others.

 Why do you use comic art for your work?

 Comic art is visual and accessible.
-I feel through drawing I can express to others what sensory overload can feel like.
-I want others to feel less isolated and alone when experiencing meltdowns and Sensory Processing Challenges.
+I feel through drawing I can express to others what sensory overload and meltdowns can feel like.
+I want others to feel less isolated and alone when experiencing meltdowns and shutdowns.
 My work is inspired by personal experience that people may connect with and feel less alienated and alone.

 IMPORTANT: I am a qualified teacher with an Autism Spectrum Condition, I am not a trained medical professional, and the information here is not designed to replace medical advice.

 I will never share your contact details with anyone and if you sign up to the mailing list you can unsubscribe at any time.
 If you have any questions regarding GDPR and privacy, please get in touch.